ksubramanian9/Data_Pipeline_Example/README.md

 Compose starts the services in dependency order:

-* `data-generator` creates 30 days of daily CSVs under `./data/input` using the synthetic generator in `services/batch/generate_synthetic_data.py`.
+* `data-generator` reads `services/batch/schemas/card_transactions.json`
+  (override with your own schema) and materialises a configurable CSV under `./data/input` using `services/batch/generate_synthetic_data.py`.
 * HDFS (NameNode + DataNode) and Spark master/workers come online.
 * `hdfs-init` provisions `/data/input`, `/data/output`, and `/spark-events` in
   HDFS and uploads the generated CSVs.
-* `spark-app` submits `pipeline_batch.py`, which performs schema cleanup, computes daily revenue per product, and writes:
+* `spark-app` submits `pipeline_batch.py`, which performs schema cleanup, derives daily aggregates based on the configured JSON schema metadata, and
+  writes:
   * Parquet to `hdfs://namenode:8020/data/output/analysis_parquet`
   * CSV to `./data/output/analysis_csv/` (for the dashboard)
 * The Flask `dashboard` container serves the results at